Liioou/Deploying-a-Cloudformation-Template-using-codepipeline-in-the-us-east-1-Region/README.md

 <h2>Description</h2>
-This project consist in deploying a static website with the target being a S3 bucket.
-User will be able to access it using the Dns name associated with our website.
-Making it simple for them to connect to it.
+This project consist in deploying a Cloudformation template using Aws service Codepipeline.
+For this project we have a Cloudformation template ready to deploy

+In this project we will have 3 stages
+- The source phase
+- The build phase
+- The deploy phase
 <br />
 <br />
 <br />